mondaycom/monday-graphql-api/packages/api/README.md

 This will explain how to use our provided operations and their types to start working with the api For now, all the exported types will correspond to the 2024-04 version, with no regard to the version you specify

+If you need a different version OR When you'l want to write your own TYPED queries, you have two options:

+1. If you aren't a monday app developer, use @mondaycom/setup-api
+2. If you are a monday app developer, use @mondaycom/apps-cli in your app root directory, and choose the api:generate option

 ## Monday GraphQL JS SDK

 This SDK provides you with an easy way to interact with monday.com's GraphQL API.